Open Office Returns With Apache Open Office 3.4

 Comparison To Libre Office

 Libre Office is by now a better known quantity and has received more development in the last year.
-Whether Apache Open Office will catch up remains to be seen – version 3.4 certainly looks a welcome improvement on the previous year old version.
+Whether Apache’s baby will catch up remains to be seen – version 3.4 certainly looks a welcome improvement on the previous year old version.

 However, a side by side comparison (see chart here by SUSE and Gnome specialist Michael Meeks) suggests that Apache Open Office still has some way to go.

-For users of Libre Office there is no compelling reason to switch to the revived Apache Open Office.
+For users of Libre Office there is no compelling reason to switch to the revived Apache version.
 However, existing users of the old Open Office suite who had put off switching can now benefit from this updated version.

 Similarly, users looking for a free office suite who have heard of Open Office and are afraid to try another ‘brand’ will likely find Apache’s new release well worth downloading.